-1) What is the average electricity bill for a 3-bedroom house?
+How to calculate the average electricity bill for a 3-bedroom house

 The average electricity bill of a 3-bedroom house depends on the size and age of the house.
-Your electric bill may also fluctuate, based on the age and efficiency of your appliances.
+Your electric bill may also fluctuate based on the age and efficiency of your appliances.
 While it is impossible to estimate the exact electric bill of a 3-bedroom house, there are methods you can use to determine a close estimate.
-For example, there are many online tools that can help you estimate the average electricity bill and usage of a home by using a home address.
+For example, many online tools can help you estimate the average electricity bill and home usage using a home address.

-Your average electricity bill is more impacted by the efficiency of your appliances than the size of your home!
+Your average electricity bill is more impacted by your appliances’ efficiency than the size of your home!

-Other ways to accurately predict the energy costs of a home is by making predictions based on known data points.
-For example, The US Energy Information Administration, in 2018, determined that the average electricity bill in the United States was $117.65.
+Other ways to accurately predict energy costs are by making predictions based on known data points.
+For example, The US Energy Information Administration, in 2020, determined that the average electricity bill in the United States was $117.46.

-Therefore, it is safe to say that the average household used 914 kilowatt-hours of electricity purchased at an average cost of 12.87 cents.
-To determine the average electricity bill, like I did, you can follow this formula:
+Therefore, it is safe to say that the average household used 893 kilowatt-hours of electricity purchased at an average cost of 13.15 cents.
+To determine the average electricity bill, as I did, you can follow this formula:

-With that said, the average electricity bill for a 3-bedroom house with two residents would be anywhere between $87 and $93.
-Whereas, the average electricity bill for a 3-bedroom house with three residents would be around $93 to $100.
+With that said, the average electricity bill for a 3-bedroom house with two residents would be anywhere between $88 and $97.
+In comparison, the average electricity bill for a 3-bedroom house with three residents would be around $97 to $105.

 States with the Highest and Lowest Electricity Prices

-On the other hand, states with the lowest electricity prices were North Dakota, Idaho, Arkansas, Washington, and Louisiana.
-States with the lowest electricity price had an average monthly bill of under $150 a month.
+On the other hand, states with the lowest electricity prices were Louisiana, Washington, Idaho, Oklahoma, and Arkansas.
+States with the lowest electricity price had an average monthly bill of under $140 a month.
 Knowing your state’s electricity price is essential in determining the electric bill you can expect with purchasing a 3-bedroom house.

-In 2020, Connecticut had the highest average bill for electricity at a monthly cost of $165.32.
-Whereas, New Mexico had the lowest average bill for electricity at a monthly cost of $75.28.
-Therefore, it is safe to say that with the same usage, the average electricity bill for a 3-bedroom house in Connecticut will be substantially higher than in New Mexico.
+In 2020, Hawaii had the highest average bill for electricity at a monthly cost of $162.66.
+In comparison, Utah had the lowest average bill for electricity at a monthly cost of $80.24.

-However, to accurately determine the average electricity bill for a 3-bedroom house, you must determine the energy usage, and cost of electricity in your area based on the size of your home.
+However, to accurately determine the average electricity bill for a 3-bedroom house, you must determine the energy usage and cost of electricity in your area based on your home’s size.

-Generally speaking the electricity bill of a home costs an average of .7 to $0.10 per square foot.
+Generally speaking, a home’s electricity bill costs an average of .7 to $0.10 per square foot.

 Why is my Electric Bill so High?